surendergupta/argocd/README.md

 ![alt text](./screenshots/image-1.png)

-- If argocd is run as a Service then you can find your password below command:
+- If argocd is run as a Service then you can find your password below the command:

 ```
 argocd admin initial-password -n argocd